ARM-software/AVH/DoxyGen/infrastructure/src/avh_gh_actions.md

 ## Setup with CMSIS-Actions {#arm_cmsis_actions}

-Arm provides several GitHub Actions that simplify installation and use of AVH FVPs and other Arm Tools within your own GitHub CI workflows.
+Arm provides several GitHub Actions that simplify installation of AVH FVPs and other Arm Tools within your own GitHub CI workflows.
 Following actions are maintained in the [github.com/ARM-software/cmsis-actions](https://github.com/ARM-software/cmsis-actions) repository:

  - **vcpkg action**  performs environment setup from Arm Tools Artifactory based on vcpkg configuration.<br/>This follows the concept explained in \ref avh_fvp_vcpkg.<br/>
  Following step can be added to the workflow to execute this action: